Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Characteristics of summer Greenland blocking in reanalysis

 Moisture transport plays a key role in the radiative and advective processes associated with blocking onset and impacts \citep{pfahl2015importance,liu2015extreme,hauser2024life,dolores2025role}.
 To highlight this effect, we plot composites of the IVT standardized anomaly (see the Methods section for further details).
-In both DAV (panel A) and GHA (panel B) composites, the IVT standard anomaly closely follows the meridional wind pattern, with negative anomalies upstream and positive anomalies downstream of the block.
-This pattern is consistent with the geostrophic approximation, where Z500 contours represents the streamfunction of the horizontal flow.
-Comparing the two families of blocking we find that the IVT standard anomaly is generally stronger for upstream blocks than for retrograding blocks.
-Moreover, anomalies are particularly large northeast of the block, an area identified by previous work as crucial for blocking intensification due to moisture advection \citep{liu2015extreme}.
+In both DAV (panel a) and GHA (panel b) composites, the IVT standard anomaly closely follows the meridional wind pattern, with negative anomalies upstream and positive anomalies downstream of the block.
+This pattern is consistent with the geostrophic approximation, where Z500 contours represent the streamfunction of the horizontal flow.
+Comparing the two families of blocking we find that the IVT standard anomaly is generally stronger for upstream blocks than for retrograding blocks for both indices.
+Moreover, anomalies are particularly large upstream and northwest of the block, an area corresponding to the Labrador sea and the Baffin Bay, identified by previous work as crucial for blocking intensification due to moisture advection \citep{liu2015extreme}.
+However, moisture advection alone is not sufficient to drive blocking amplification---latent heat release by ascending air streams must also occur.
+As a proxy for this process, we examine precipitation composites during blocked days, presented in the Supplementary material (Fig.~S1), which reveals enhanced precipitation to the northwest of upstream blocks, consistent with the increased meridional water vapour transport identified above.
+Notably, the synoptic circulation associated with upstream blocks intensifies the advection of moisture toward the northeast, a configuration compatible with the development of foehn winds northeast of the Greenland ice sheet, a phenomenon that \citet{mattingly2023increasing} associated to extreme ice melt.
+We will return to this point in the Conclusions.

-We further evaluated if upstream and retrograding blocks differ systematically in area, persistence, or intensity, for both indices (not shown).
-No statistically significant differences were found, likely because the variability within each block type is large relative to the differences between types (see the boxplot in Fig.~\ref{boxplot_all_events}).
+We further evaluate if upstream and retrograding blocks differ systematically in area, persistence, or intensity, for both indices (not shown).
+No statistically significant differences are found, likely because the variability within each block type is large relative to the differences between types (see the boxplot in Fig.~\ref{boxplot_all_events}).